SKKUAutoLab/ece5759_final_project/README.md

 - Given a limited amount of training time (2 weeks), you must obtain the highest accuracy on the given dataset.
 - You must make a submission file of the test-set:
-  - Run prediction scripts in the Jupyter Notebook and obtain the results (.txt file) for each image.
+  - Run prediction scripts (in the Jupyter Notebook) and obtain the results (.txt files) for each image.
-  - Compress the `labels` folder and rename it to: `student_id.zip`
+  - Compress the `labels` folder (containing all .txt files) and rename it to: `student_id.zip`.
-- **We will select the best result among all trials of each student.**
+  - Upload the `.zip` file to CodaLab website.

 </details>